lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

     * treat all notes as fleeting
         * even small amounts of unprocessed notes can lead to sense of out of controlness
     * All have one downside in common: the benefits of the system decreases as more notes are added.
-* Fleeting notes vs permanent
+* Fleeting notes vs permanent:
     * Fleeting notes are collected if need extra step of understand or grasp an idea
     * Fleeting notes must be processed later
         * Good measure for assessing whether fleeting note was kept too long: if you no longer understand it or appears banal